EnhancedNetwork/TOHE-Docs/options/Crewmates/Power/Telecommunication.md

 # <font color="#7223da">📡 Telecommunication</font> <Badge text="Power" type="tip" vertical="middle"/>
 ---

-As the Telecommunication, you are notified when anyone uses cameras, vitals, doorlongs, or admin.
+As the Telecommunication, you are notified when anyone uses cameras, vitals, doorlogs, or admin.
 * Max
   * Set the Maximum amount of Telecommunications that can be in a match
 * Can track camera usage